Agent215/AbrahamSchultz_3207Labs/lab4/README.md

 - A virtual disk built on top of the linux file system using a single file
 - this is to be implmented using a FAT data structure

+The professor provided a disk.c file and a disk.h file. these file use system calls to do disk I/O, and form the basis for the rest of my functions.

 Although I did not successfully complete every requirement for this project, I do believe I learned a lot and came close to finishing.
 Below I have outlined where I met, and did not meet the specifications for this lab.